Last updated on April 10th, 2021 at 12:52 am

 2. Paint the bulb in a base coat of white, let dry, and repeat.

-3. Using our free printable elf pattern as a guide, use a pencil to sketch the elf freehand onto the bulb.
+3. Using our free printable elf pattern (also shown above) as a guide, use a pencil to sketch the elf freehand onto the bulb.
 Use the photo to help position the top and the bottom of the pattern, and to help with the following painting instructions:

 4. Paint the face, arms, and legs in flesh tone.